 With G-Box, the things are balanced out by its questionable reliability; users regularly report having trouble with Wi-Fi connectivity.

 Here’s our winner in terms of value for money TV boxes.
 What you get for the humble price is expendable 8 gigs of internal storage, coupled with full access to Google Play store.
 The design of M8S features a few changes, most notably the Wireless Keypad.

-We hope to have, if not made you reach a definite decision, at least helped you narrow the search down.
+We hope to have, if not make you reach a definite decision, at least help you narrow the search down.
 No list of this kind is ever definitive; especially considering the needs and preferences of every individual user.

 The options are many, the cheap-to-pricey scale wide, but if the performance, reliability, and overall quality are your main concerns when buying an Android TV box, then there is no better choice than NVIDIA Shield TV.

-Looking for a basic device to test the wold of streaming, with something more affordable?
-There are lots of TV sticks under £40 which might suit you.
+Looking for a basic device to test the world of streaming, with something more affordable?
+There are lots of TV sticks which might suit you.
 See our pick on the best TV stick.

-Android not your thing?
-Check out our detailed review on Apple TV
+Android, not your thing?
+Check out our detailed review of Apple TV